TheMonk2121/ai-dev-tasks/200_setup/200_naming-conventions.md

 ### Anchor policy (phased)

 - Only TL;DR may use an explicit HTML anchor (`{#tldr}`).
 All other anchors must be heading-based.
-- Rollout: validator warns first; flips to errors after link hygiene completes.
+- Rollout: validator warns first; flips to errors after link hygiene completes (documentation and code quality validation).

 ### Table Usage Mandate